AndrewWPhillips/andrewwphillips.github.io/_posts/2023-12-29-flame-graphs.md

 # Flame Graph Example

-To demonstrate I wrote a test program with a `fact()` function that multiplies all the numbers, up to a value, together (ie, calculates the factorial), and a`sum()` function that adds all the numbers up to a value.
-I call the functions millions of times in a loop.

 ## Go Code

+To demonstrate, I wrote a test program with a `fact()` function that multiplies all the numbers, up to a value, together (ie, calculates the factorial), and a`sum()` function that adds all the numbers up to a value.
+I call the functions millions of times in a loop to ensure that I got a useful result.

-**Note**: I had to increase the `count` constant much more than I expected to get a measureable result.
-With smaller values the resulting profile showed nothing of interest.
+**Note**: I had to increase the `count` constant more than expected.
+With smaller values the resulting profile showed nothing at all.
 If you have a fast CPU then you may need to increase `count` even more.
 {: .notice--info}

 ```go